sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

 Bidirectional network connectivity between SQL Server and SQL Managed Instance is necessary for the link to work.
 After you open ports on the SQL Server side and configure an NSG rule on the SQL Managed Instance side, you can test connectivity by using SQL Server Management Studio (SSMS).

+{: .important }
->[!knowledge] When you use **Network Checker** in SSMS, this automatically creates a temporary SQL Agent job on both SQL Server and the Managed Instance to check the connection.
+> When you use **Network Checker** in SSMS, this automatically creates a temporary SQL Agent job on both SQL Server and the Managed Instance to check the connection.
 This job is then deleted after the test is finished.
 >
 > You can alternatively use Transact-SQL, but you'd need to manually delete the SQL Agent job upon completion.